paritytech/substrate/frame/nfts-royalty/README.md

 The NFTs Royalty pallet provides royalties for non-fungible tokens.
 Features include:

-* Setting a royalty for an NFT collection
-* Setting a royalty for a specific NFT item (overriding the NFT collection royalty)
+* Setting a royalty for a specific NFT item
-* Ability to specify multiple royalty recipients for a collection or item
+* Ability to specify multiple royalty recipients
-* Updating royalty recipients for a collection or item
+* Updating royalty recipients for an item
 * Buying NFTs and thus paying royalties to recipient(s)
 * Deleting royalties only if the collection or item no longer exists